zencart/documentation/content/user/template/font_awesome.md

 type: codepage
 ---

-Font Awesome provides a set of vector icons and social logos for your website.
+The [Font Awesome library](https://fontawesome.com/) provides a set of vector icons and social logos for your website.
 It is one of the most popular icon sets available.

 You can see an example of the use of Font Awesome in the icons shown on Admin > Catalog > Categories/Products: